shreyamali01/fork-it/REPORT.md

         Oversampling and undersampling yielded the same results for the decision tree model trained with this data.

     * **Results for decision tree model trained using the features provided in the dataset:**

+      The code for training a decision tree model using the features provided in the database - ['sec3.ipynb'](Task_2/sec3.ipynb)

         - Accuracy: 0.84
         - Precision: 0.84